 The same applies to Android, which is given the usual additions like split tunneling.
 Yet, the Android version of this feature connects you to a VPN server when you open a specific app, which isn’t split tunneling as it works for your whole connection.
 There were also other options like “Disconnect on sleep” and “Show personalized ads,” which are disabled by default.
 While a convenient feature, it’s very different from its desktop equivalent.

-If you’re a frequent user of Proxy add-ons, you’ll feel right at home with Hotspot Shield’s Chrome and Firefox extensions.
+If you’re a frequent user of Proxy add-ons, you’ll feel right at home with Hotspot Shield’s Chrome and Firefox browser extensions.
 Although it uses an unspecified tunneling protocol, the add-on as a whole gives you a lot of control over what you want to block.

 The most impressive feature was the ability to select specific websites that will always be protected by the proxy, even if the proxy connection is not turned on.
 It also allows you to add websites that you don’t want to go through the proxy.
 Though I was disappointed by the server selection – you can only choose from 9 different countries.